nus-cs2113-AY2425S1/ip/docs/README.md

 ### Events
 <a id ="event"></a>
-**Events includes tasks which has a start date and a deadline.
-To input an Event, use the following syntax**
+`rgb(9, 105, 218)` Events includes tasks which has a start date and a deadline.
+To input an Event, use the following syntax
 * An error will be printed if the syntax is invalid
 * If the date is input in the format YYYY-MM-dd, it will be saved as the default format.
 ```